Britain's most beautiful narrow-gauge railways, from Norfolk to Wales

 Chris Arnot names the five British railways that every train lover should have on their bucket list.

-Chris has spent months travelling on many of Britain’s loveliest narrow-gauge railways while researching his new book, Small Island by Little Train.
+Chris spent months travelling on many of Britain’s loveliest narrow-gauge railways while researching his book Small Island by Little Train.

 And exclusively for Country Life, he’s picked out his all time-favourite – Wales’s Ffestiniog Railway – while also naming the rest of his top five.